All comparisons

 The real difference is workflow depth

 Camera Tracker and MotionMaster 3D both help Blender users avoid painful manual tracking.
 The difference is what happens around the solve.
-Camera Tracker is a focused automatic tracker.
-MotionMaster 3D is built to carry the shot further: footage conversion, quick previews, heavy reconstruction, masks, dense point clouds, mesh generation, result imports, cleanup, floor alignment, and batch processing.
+Camera Tracker 6 is a focused automatic tracker with useful alignment helpers.
+MotionMaster 3D is built to carry the shot further: footage conversion, quick previews, heavy reconstruction, planar and tripod tracking, lens calibration and STMaps, masks, dense point clouds, surfaces and mesh generation, footage projection, texture baking, result imports, cleanup, floor alignment, and batch processing.

 That matters when a shot is not perfectly clean.
 Moving cars, people, actors, reflections, long clips, noisy points, mismatched imports, or repeated sequences all create work after the first camera solve.
 MotionMaster 3D gives you tools for those problems inside the same Blender addon.